Education ROI: Is the High Price of College Worth It Anymore?

-Right now, there are 42.9 million Americans owing roughly $1.6 trillion in student loans, with the average borrower owing $30,000.
+Right now, there are 43.4 million Americans owing roughly $1.7 trillion in student loans, with the average borrower owing $37,000 in federal loans alone, according to the Education Data Initiative.
 Many Americans need decades to pay those loans off, all the while juggling all of the other expenses that life brings their way.
 These startling statistics beg the question — is college really worth it?

 To find out, ResumeLab surveyed over 500 student loan borrowers across the country about their perceptions of their degree’s value — here’s what they found.